Metallic mean Wang tiles II: the dynamics of an aperiodic computer chip: Open questions

-\begin{mainquestion} What is the relation between the Markov partition for the hyperbolic toral automorphism defined from the incidence matrix of the self-similarity of $\Omega_n$ and the Markov partition $\Pcal_n$ associated to $\dynsys{\Z^2}{\sigma}{\Omega_n}$? \end{mainquestion}
+\begin{mainquestion} What is the relation between the Markov partition for the hyperbolic toral automorphism defined from the incidence matrix of the self-similarity of $\Omega_n$ and the Markov partition $\Pcal_n$ associated with $\dynsys{\Z^2}{\sigma}{\Omega_n}$? \end{mainquestion}

 The symmetric properties of $\Omega_n$ and of the partition $\Pcal_n$ make them a good object of study to tackle these questions in more generality.